Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Results

 Firstly, notice that at low $M_{200}$ the blue and black bands overlap.
-This is because the Dark Matter core size scales with $\sim R_{1/2}$ which in turn correlates with $M_{200}$.
+This is because the dark matter core size scales with $\sim R_{1/2}$ which in turn correlates with $M_{200}$.
 As $M_{200}$ is reduced, the expected core size shrinks and at a fixed length scale, the cusped and cored models begin to overlap.
 This happens at even higher mass for the $\rho_{\rm DM}(500\,{\rm pc})$ plot (right panel).
-Secondly, notice that the black and purple data points, corresponding to galaxies whose star formation shut down long ago, are consistent with dense Dark Matter cusps.
-By contrast, those dwarfs with recent star formation (blue data points) have had the most Dark Matter heating and are consistent with fully formed Dark Matter cores.
-The SMC, however, (red data point) has a much higher pre-infall $M_{200}$ than any of the data points taken from \citet{2019MNRAS.484.1401R}; it has a central density consistent with a Dark Matter cusp, not a core.
-This can be seen both at 150\,pc where the errors are quite substantial (left panel), and even more clearly at 500\,pc where the density profile is better-constrained (right panel).
+Secondly, notice that the black and purple data points, corresponding to galaxies whose star formation shut down long ago, are consistent with dense dark matter cusps.
+By contrast, those dwarfs with recent star formation (blue data points) have had the most dark matter heating and are consistent with fully formed dark matter cores.
+The SMC, however, (red data point) has a much higher pre-infall $M_{200}$ than any of the data points taken from \citet{2019MNRAS.484.1401R}; at 150\,pc (left panel) it has a central density consistent with a dark matter cusp, albeit with large errors.
+At 500\,pc (right panel), despite the model being better-constrained (lower errors), it is not able to distinguish between a cusp or a core and both are, ever so slightly, consistent within the errors.
+The SMC conserving its dark matter cusp is in line with the evidence of cusps being resilient to tides \citep{2020MNRAS.491.4591E,2023MNRAS.519..384E}.